alexwholland/SENG-275/Assignment 2/assignment_2a.md

 - T1: The `uname` must be a valid username in the database
 - T2: The `Pword` must be a valid password in the database
+- T3: The account using `uname` and `Pword` is not currently logged in on a different machine
+- T4: Correct entry of `uname` and `Pword` give a successful login
+- T5: Incorrect entry of `uanme` and `Pword` give a unsuccesful login

 **5. E: Existence**